OlgaTsuban/Assistant_bot/README.md

   <li>"good bye", "close", "exit": The bot terminates its operation after displaying "Good bye!" in the console, upon receiving any of these commands.</li>

   <p>From main2.py </p>
-  <li>"delete": With this command, the bot deletes contact's number in memory (e.g., in a dictionary).
+  <li>"delete ...": With this command, the bot deletes contact's number in memory (e.g., in a dictionary).
 Instead of ..., the user enters a name and phone number, separated by a space.</li>

   <p>From main3.py</p>
-  <li>"birth": With this command, the bot stores a new contact in memory (or modify if it already exists).
+  <li>"birth ...": With this command, the bot stores a new contact in memory (or modify if it already exists).
 Instead of ..., the user enters a name and birthday, separated by a space.</li>
-  <li>"days": Using this command, the bot displays the amount of days till birthday of the specified contact in the console.
+  <li>"days ...": Using this command, the bot displays the amount of days till birthday of the specified contact in the console.
 Instead of ..., the user enters the name of the contact .</li>
-  <li>"iteration": Using this command, the bot displays the amount of phone number of the phone book in the console.
-Instead of ..., the user enters the number, how many contacts the user wants to see .</li>
+  <li>"iteration ...": Using this command, the bot displays the amount of phone number of the phone book in the console.
+Instead of ..., the user enters the number, how many contacts the user wants to see.</li>
+  <p>From main4.py</p>
+  <li>"search ...": Using this command, the bot displays the result of the search.
+Instead of ..., the user enters the string, what he/she wants to find. </li>
+  <li>"get ...": Using this command, the bot get phone book from the file.
+Instead of ..., the user enters the name of the file, from what program needs to read the data.</li>
+  <li>"send ...": Using this command, the bot send your phone book to the file.
+Instead of ..., the user enters the name of the file, to what program needs to write the data.</li>
 <h1>How to use?</h1>
-<p>You can write this for MacOS <b>python3 main.py the/way/to/the/dir</b> </p>
+<p>You can write this for MacOS <b>python3 main4.py </b> </p>
-<p>You can write this for Windows <b>python main.py C:the\way\to\the\dir</b> </p>
+<p>You can write this for Windows <b>python main4.py </b> </p>